 With arms spread wide -- as if to embrace the whole city of Rio de Janeiro sprawling below in spectacular disorder -- the Cristo Redentor statue can be seen from all over town.

 For a pedestal, the statue has the 2,310-foot mountain called Corcovado.
 The Christ figure on top rises another 100 feet, its arms extending nearly 92 feet from fingertip to fingertip, with a weight of some 700 tons.
+After riding up the mountain by auto or cogwheel railway, visitors must climb more than 200 steps to reach the statue's base.
+See more pictures of famous landmarks. |

 French sculptor Paul Landowski and his team of artisans erected the impressive statue to commemorate the hundredth anniversary of Brazil's 1822 independence from Portugal.
 Due to budget constraints, however, the centennial artwork was finished nearly a decade later in 1931, and then only with help from the Vatican.
 Sleekly contemporary in appearance, the statue was fashioned of soapstone and concrete.